 1. Have a baccalaureate degree from an accredited institution in engineering, mathematics, computer science, physical sciences, economics, or a related field.

-2. Have completed courses in multivariate calculus, matrix algebra, differential equations, applied probability and statistics, and a computer language.
+2. Have completed courses in calculus, matrix algebra, applied probability and statistics, and familiarity with a computer language.
+Domestic applicants with missing courses may be required to take a foundation course in Engineering Mathematics.

 4. Have achieved a satisfactory score on the TOEFL examination for non-native English speakers.